nice-game-hints/goodbye-deponia/02-hotel/03-bozo/034-cough.md

 Like, dust.
 The whole hotel should be full of it.

 # Where do I get it?
-In the restaurant (behind the reception) there is an old coffe maker.
+In the restaurant (behind the reception) there is an old coffee maker.
 Give it a go.
 Apply the dust, *cough*, onto the pie.